 from kanji to hiragana

 Hiragana started around the 5th century, at a time when kanjis were the only writing system available; kanjis represent meaningful ideas – things, feelings, actions, but since there are thousands of such meaningful ideas, there are thousands of kanjis.
 However, in the Japanese language there are only around 110 different sounds – ‘a’, ‘ka’, ‘tsu’, etc. Hiragana takes advantage of this small number of sounds: instead of using characters to represent meanings, it uses characters to represent sounds.
-For example, to design the hiragana character ‘me’ we would select one of the many kanjis whose kun-yomi (Japanese reading) or on-yomi (Chinese reading) is ‘me’; one such kanji is 女 (woman, female), which has two kun-yomis: ‘onna’ (like in 女, onna – woman), and ‘me’ (like in 女神, me-gami – female deity), so we could use the kanji 女 to represent the sound ‘me’.
-Similarly, we would select one kanji for each of the 46 ‘core’ sounds of Japanese, making sure that no kanji, coincidentally, represents more than one sound.
+For example, to design the hiragana character of the sound ‘me’ we would select one of the many kanjis whose kun-yomi (Japanese reading) or on-yomi (Chinese reading) sounds ‘me’; one such kanji is 女 (woman, female), which has two kun-yomis: ‘onna’ (like in 女, onna – woman), and ‘me’ (like in 女神, me-gami – female deity), so we could use the kanji 女 to represent the sound ‘me’.
+Similarly, we would select one kanji for each of the 46 ‘core’ sounds of Japanese, where each such kanji represents only one sound, i.e., we can use the kun-yomi or the on-yomi of a kanji to represent a sound, but cannot use both the kun-yomi and the on-yomi of the same kanji to represent two sounds.
 We need only these 46 ‘core’ characters because we can obtain the rest of the 110 sounds as variations of the core ones.

 The following is the list of kanjis used to derive the core 46 hiragana characters, together with the resulting hiragana character [wikipedia].
 There is a clear resemblance between some kanjis and their hiragana characters, e.g., 仁 and に, 寸 and す, or 世 and せ; the resemblance between others is not lost, but it is more difficult to see, e.g., 計 and け, 由 and ゆ, or 太 and た; however, this resemblance is all but lost in many hiragana characters, e.g., 機 and き, 遠 and を, or 美 and み.